 is among the key priorities of the

-Strategies that align with the accessible and inclusive tourism priority include promoting B.C. as an inclusive and welcoming destination for everyone as well as building capacity to support more inclusive and accessible tourism products, services and experiences.
+Strategies that align with the accessible and inclusive tourism priority include promoting British Columbia as an inclusive and welcoming destination for everyone as well as building capacity to support more inclusive and accessible tourism products, services and experiences.

-This section is a resource centre for a variety of standards and guidelines, marketing materials, employer programs and more.
+This page is a resource centre for a variety of standards and guidelines, marketing materials, employer programs, opportunities and more.

 Additionally, to promote the adoption, development and promotion of accessible tourism industry practices to stakeholders through audits and assessments of relevant regional sites, products and services; universal design and accessibility education and awareness; and resource development implemented through our partnership.

 An agreement was signed to further Universal Design support in the region.
 A Tourism Access and Inclusion Assistant has been contracted to continue the accessibility consultations with campgrounds in the region and to begin accessibility data collection on the accommodation properties throughout the Kootenay Rockies.

 A quality experience is one of the most important things you can offer your customers.
 Accessibility removes barriers so everyone feels welcome when they visit your business.
 North Americans with disabilities spend an estimated $19 billion per year on travel—and that doesn’t include the friends and family they travel with.

 PLEASE TAKE THIS SHORT SURVEY IF YOU ARE AN ACCOMMODATION PROVIDER – We would like to hear from Resorts, hotels, motels, b&bs, campgrounds, etc.

 British Columbia is home to spectacular outdoor recreational spaces,

 but not all of them are accessible to everyone.